Efficient Detection of LLM-generated Texts with a Bayesian Surrogate Model: Related Works

 \textbf{LLM-generated text detection.} Previous methods can be broadly categorized into two groups.
-The first group of methods performs detection in a zero-shot manner~\cite{solaiman2019release,gehrmann-etal-2019-gltr,mitchell2023detectgpt}, but they require access to the source model that generates the texts to derive quantities like output logits or losses for detection.
-For instance, \cite{solaiman2019release} suggests that a higher log probability for each token indicates that the text is likely to be machine-generated.
+The first group of methods performs detection in a zero-shot manner~\cite{solaiman2019release,gehrmann-etal-2019-gltr,mitchell2023detectgpt,yang2023dna}, but they require access to the source model that generates the texts to derive quantities like output logits or losses for detection.
+For instance,~\citet{solaiman2019release} suggest that a higher log probability for each token indicates that the text will likely be machine-generated.
 When the output logits/losses of the source model are unavailable, these methods rely on a proxy model for detection.
-However, there is often a substantial gap between the proxy model and the source model from which the text is generated, leading to unsatisfactory detection performance.
+However, there is often a substantial gap between the proxy and source models from which the text is generated.
 Another group of methods trains DNN-based classifiers on collected human-written and machine-generated texts for detection~\cite{guo2023close,uchendu-etal-2020-authorship,openai}.
-However, such detectors are purely data-driven and data-hungry, and may exhibit poor generalization ability when facing domain shift~\cite{bakhtin2019real,uchendu-etal-2020-authorship}.
+However, such detectors are data-hungry and may exhibit poor generalization ability when facing domain shift~\cite{bakhtin2019real,uchendu-etal-2020-authorship}.
 Furthermore, training DNN-based classifiers is susceptible to backdoor attacks~\cite{qi2021hidden} and adversarial attacks~\cite{HSCBZ23}.
-Besides, \cite{jawahar2020automatic} provides a survey of some automatic detection methods and identifies future directions for building useful detectors; \cite{HSCBZ23} develops a benchmark for evaluating existing detection methods and calls for more robust detection methods.
+Besides, both ~\citet{HSCBZ23} and ~\citet{li2023deepfake} develop benchmarks for evaluating existing detection methods and call for more robust detection methods.